The Best Ways to Minimize Puffy Eyes, According to DermatologistsFebruary 02, 2023

 Massage Your Eye Contour

 Pairing your tool with a serum will take this eye massage up a level by helping it glide across your eye contour effortlessly.
-Our current fave is Kiehl’s Powerful-Strength Dark Circle Reducing Vitamin C Eye Serum which was clinically-demonstrated to help decrease the appearance of dark circles, puffiness, lines, and crow’s feet over an eight-week study.
+Our current favorite is the Kiehl’s Powerful-Strength Dark Circle Reducing Vitamin C Eye Serum which was clinically-demonstrated to help decrease the appearance of dark circles, puffiness, lines, and crow’s feet over an eight-week study.

 Remove Your Makeup Before Bed and Apply an Eye Cream